 The Company's contract liabilities consist of advance payments for systems as well as deferred revenue on service obligations and extended warranties.
-The current portion of deferred revenue is included in current liabilities under deferred revenue and the non-current portion of deferred revenue is included in other non-current liabilities in the Condensed Consolidated Balance Sheets.
+The current portion of deferred revenue is included in current liabilities under deferred revenue and the non-current portion of deferred revenue is included in deferred revenue non-current liabilities in the Condensed Consolidated Balance Sheets.

-As of June 30, 2021, the balance of deferred revenue was approximately \$6.7 million compared to \$7.1 million as of March 31, 2021.
-The overall decrease in the balance of deferred revenue of \$0.4 million during the three months ended June 30, 2021 was comprised of decreases in deferred revenue attributable to the Distributor Support System ("DSS").
+As of June 30, 2022, the balance of deferred revenue was approximately \$10.6 million compared to \$10.2 million as of March 31, 2022.
+The overall increase of \$0.4 million was due to increases in deferred revenue attributable to FPP contracts.
+As of June 30, 2022, deferred revenue consisted of the following (in thousands):